 Queensland – New South Wales – Brisbane – Gold Coast – Surfers Paradise – Burleigh Heads – Coolangatta – Tweed Heads South – Byron Bay – Southport – Sunshine Coast – Coffs Harbour – Port Macquarie – Newcastle – Wollongong – Melbourne – Adelaide

-Our performance series shortboard models were developed to maintain the highest level in whatever condition.
+Our performance series shortboard models were developed to maintain the highest performance level in any condition.

-The ideal boards for demanding surf have lots of rocker (bottom contour) to be more responsive to the wave shape and be more vertical on maneuvers. while having narrow tails that help in the execution of maneuvers and turns.
+The ideal boards for demanding surf have plenty of rocker (bottom contour) to be more responsive to the wave shape and enable more vertical maneuvers, while having narrow tails that assist in executing maneuvers and turns.

-What are the models that have good stability without compromising performance?
+What are the models that offer good stability without compromising performance?

-The surfer that’s after a friendlier board that retains its performance, should look for a wider outline with more nose and width in the middle
+Surfers who are looking for an all-around, friendlier, and comfortable board that maintains performance should look for a wider outline with additional nose and width in the middle.